 The basic fuchsin staining technique can be used for histological and morphological analysis of a variety of human tissues, surgical specimens, and plant tissues.
-Also, the staining method is the most promising staining technique used for the examination of acid-fast bacteria, gram-positive and gram-negative bacteria, hepatitis B surface antigen (HBsAg), and sections of pancreas, kidney, liver, and small intestine.
-Following are some of the research applications of basic fuchsin staining method.
+Also, the staining method is the most promising staining technique used for the examination of acid-fast bacteria, gram-positive and gram-negative bacteria, hepatitis B surface antigen (HBsAg), and sections of the pancreas, kidney, liver, and small intestine.
+Following are some of the research applications of the basic fuchsin staining method.

 The use of basic Fuchsin in Plant Anatomy

 Camp and Liming utilized the basic fuchsin dye to trace the vascular bundles of herbaceous plants and the water-conducting system of woody plants.
 In the experiment, a stock solution of 2.5% basic fuchsin in 95% alcohol was used.
 The tissue specimens were observed under the microscope for histological and morphological examination.
 The basic fuchsin dye enabled the researchers to analyze plant anatomy by increasing the contrast in the sample slides.

 Imaging with the fluorogenic dye Basic Fuchsin reveals subcellular patterning and ecotype variation of lignification in Brachypodium distachyon